The government offers a range of initiatives for reskilling and upskilling to help businesses through the COVID-19 pandemic.

 - Skills Connect: Skills Connect facilitates the rapid reskilling of workers most impacted by COVID-19.
 The Skills Connect programme is designed in partnership with enterprise to enhance cross-sector employability and support people who have lost their jobs.
 It offers a suite of bespoke upskilling and training solutions, designed by enterprise, aimed at supporting re-entry into the workforce.

 - Transform your Business programme: Skillnet Ireland has identified key areas that will prepare businesses of all sizes and in all sectors for the realities they are now facing.
-These include the introduction of new Business strategies such as Transform your Business programme, which was launched by the Construction Professionals Network in April.
+These include the introduction of business strategies such as Transform your Business programme, which was launched by the Construction Professionals Network.
 The three-month online initiative has allowed owner managers of SMEs in the construction industry to use this challenging time to plan their next business steps and develop fresh strategies and to develop their leadership skills.

 - Designing Growth programme: Another programme from Skillnet Ireland is Designing Growth – a Growth Innovation Framework programme from the Design Skillnet targeting SMEs in the manufacture and service-based sectors.
 The framework will develop the skills and talent for business to innovate through the rebuilding phase of the recovery.